proot-me/blog/drafts/build-static-arm.md

 repository: https://github.com/proot-me/proot-static-build
 ---

-# Building Static PRoot Binaries
+# Building Static PRoot Binaries for ARM

-_Build static variants of PRoot across all architectures_

 **Note: This article is based on the archived proot-static-build repository**